 To obtain a protective order in your divorce case, you must file one with the Superior Court.
 This can be done with your initial pleadings when you file your divorce or at another time.
 If the Judge is satisfied that you have sufficient evidence to support the issuance of an order of protection, he/she will sign it.
 It will then be filed with the court and registered with law enforcement.
 You will receive a copy of the order; it is important that you always keep it with you for your protection.
 The protective order is not valid until it is served against the other person.

-An important thing to consider and plan for is how divorce will affect your taxes.
+An important thing your divorce lawyer in Arizona will consider and plan for is how divorce will affect your taxes.
 Here are a few things to keep in mind if you are contemplating divorce or are already in the divorce process.

 The division of assets and property will affect your taxes.
 Oftentimes, the only way divorcing spouses can both receive an equitable amount of the marital assets is if they sell their primary residence and/or other properties.
 This will affect the taxes each spouse may have to pay, so consult your tax professional.